absolunet/docs-node-ioc/src/docs/03_first-steps/03_create-an-api-endpoint/en.md

 If you are not in a local environment, the real 404 page or JSON response will show up.

 To be able to display a todo, ensure that your to-do list contains the requested todo.
-Friendly reminder that each time the server is stopped, the data disappear and you have to create them again.
+Friendly reminder that each time the server is stopped, the data disappear, and you have to create them again.